Skip to content

 Notes:

-• match.conditions uses the failure-policy language (same operators as below): ==, !=, <, <=, >, >=, contains, not_contains, any_value, no_value.
+• match.conditions uses the shared condition operators implemented in code: ==, !=, <, <=, >, >=, contains, not_contains, any_value, no_value.

 • Conditions evaluate over a flat view of node attributes combining top-level fields (name, disabled, risk_groups) and node.attrs.